cthoyt/cthoyt.github.io/_posts/2021-01-17-organization-organization.md

 ---
 layout: post
-title: Organizing the Public Data about your Organization
+title: Organizing the Public Data about your Research Organization
 date: 2021-01-17 19:23:00 +0100
 author: Charles Tapley Hoyt
 ---
+If you've ever read a scientific paper, you know that the information that makes it into the author affiliations is a mess.
 I'm a big fan of [Manubot](https://manubot.org/) and fully support its mission to upend the modern scientific publishing model.
 Like how they use structured [ORCID identifiers](https://orcid.org/) for identifying authors in manuscript metadata, they are also working towards using [ROR identifiers](https://ror.org) for organizations.
-There are still a few growing pains for ROR, so I chimed in on a [discussion](https://github.com/manubot/manubot/issues/155) on GitHub about how Wikidata might be a potential solution.
+There are still a few growing pains for ROR, so I chimed in on a [discussion](https://github.com/manubot/manubot/issues/155) on GitHub about how Wikidata might be a potential solution for organizing and retrieving information about reserach organizations.
 I said I'd describe my idea more in detail, so here I go!

 ## Step 1: Wikidata